 Speak to one of our Team Members

-At Detox West Tennessee in Memphis, we understand how difficult stimulant withdrawal symptoms can be.
+At Detox West Tennessee offering services in Collierville and Memphis, we understand how difficult stimulant withdrawal symptoms can be.
 We also know that detox is the first vital step into recovery.
 Substance use disorders take a significant toll on the body, and it needs time to rest and recover when a person stops using a substance like stimulants.
 We provide a safe, judgment-free space for clients to complete their detox from stimulants so they can begin the rest of their lives.

 What are Stimulants?

 Stimulant drugs speed up activity in the brain and central nervous system.
 They affect the brain’s neurotransmitters, which are brain chemicals that send and receive signals between brain cells.
 When misused, stimulants create a sense of euphoria and increased focus and concentration.

 Stimulants have some medical value.
 For example, prescription stimulants like Adderall and Ritalin are often prescribed to patients with attention-deficit/hyperactivity disorder (ADHD) because they improve focus and concentration.
 Still, they have a high potential for addiction.
 Stimulant addiction can lead to a range of physical and psychological health issues that require professional treatment.

 Some stimulants are used medically, but some are illegal.
 Below is a list of both types.